 Another thing that is taught inside HSA (if you don’t want to use the autoresponder) is to create membership pages on Facebook and funnel people into them and have them pay you for that.

 And finally, one thing I forgot to mention is that there is also email marketing training in Hero Sales Academy, which I still think is one of the best parts of the program.
-I used some of it’s tips to get these kinds of results for people opting into a niche site I tested.
+I used some of it’s tips to get these kinds of results with list building for people opting into a niche site I tested.

 A quick look into Hero Sales Academy, aka HSA (the members area):

 In case you were wondering what it looks like inside this program, here’s a quick tour: